Aztec: everything you need to know about AZTEC

 Users can pay transaction fees on Aztec.
 AZTEC is one of the tokens that can be used for this. - Staking and network security

 Aztec uses a proof-of-stake model for block building.
-Operators can stake AZTEC to participate as sequencer.
-This helps staking secure the network and order transactions. - Governance
+Operators can stake AZTEC to participate as sequencers.
+In doing so, staking helps secure the network and order transactions. - Governance

-Aztec is set up as a network in which upgrades and major changes are carried out via governance.
-In practice, voting power is tied to participation as a sequencer and staking of AZTEC.
+Aztec is set up as a network in which upgrades and major changes occur via governance.
+In practice, voting power is linked to participation as a sequencer and staking of AZTEC.

 The technology behind Aztec